 Taking legal action

-If all these avenues fail, the last resort of the homeowner faced with new build defects is generally to involve solicitors and, potentially, the Courts.
+If all these avenues fail, the last resort of the homeowner faced with new build defects is generally to threaten or take legal action:

 a) Small claims

-If the dispute relates to matters that have a financial value of less than £10,000 (the small claims court limit) then homeowners can pursue a claim themselves using the small claims court procedure.
+If you are seeking a financial remedy of less than £10,000 (the small claims court limit) then homeowners can pursue a claim themselves using the small claims court procedure.
 The small claims court is designed for consumers to use without the help of a lawyer.
-That is why legal costs cannot usually be recovered in the small claims court, which means it is not usually cost effective to retain solicitors to conduct a claim from start to finish.
-However, many homeowners still opt to use solicitors to write to the house builder to see whether an out of court settlement can be reached without the need for a formal court action to be commenced.
-If this is your preferred option we can write a letter on your behalf on a fixed fee basis.
+That is why legal costs cannot usually be recovered in the small claims court, which means it is not usually cost effective to retain solicitor.

 b) Larger claims